lucascalvet/2021_22_CPD/assign1/doc/rel.md

 | 8192 | 335.283 | 1.40382E+11 | 59305983948 | 1.30568E+11 | 2.201603369 | 1.30568E+11 | 56325393 | 1.57E+12 | 3.6E-05 | 13.11742 |
 | 10240 | 643.39 | 2.73296E+11 | 54953617395 | 2.45559E+11 | 4.468477781 | 2.45559E+11 | 104352448 | 3E+12 | 3.47E-05 | 13.35105 |

 Just by looking at the time, we can see that this algorithm is more efficient than the Naive one.
 For instance, for a matrix size of 3000 by 3000, the Line Algorithm is about 7 times faster than the simpler one.
 In terms of the rates we observe similar results in the GFlops and Waiting Cycles Rate.

-On the other hand, the Cache Miss Rate presents a different behaviour, but we are unsure of the reliability of this particular metric.
+The following is a comparison between the times of the two mentioned algorithms:

 ![Graph Naive vs Line C++](./graphs/naive_vs_line_times_cpp.png)